 flesh with its passions and desires.
 It is a process of substitution, meaning

-that dying to self is not the end; rather, if we die to self, God gives us
+that dying to self is not the end; rather, it is a means to an end, for if we die to self, God

-something in return.
+something of Himself in return.
 Dying to self creates a vacuum, and vacuums are unnatural.

 Thomas Edison invented the light bulb using a filament that would burn very